ilbilgeulukoy/bioinfo/README.md

-creating palindromic sequences using python. #bioinfo
+creating palindromic sequences and melting temperature calculations using python. #bioinfo